Jean-Jacques d'Ortous de Mairan: Experiment on circadian rhythms in plants

 order of the phenomena of true day & true night."

 These results may have gone unnoticed had his colleague, Jean Marchant, not published them for de Mairan.
-Alternatively, it may be that de Mairan simply was not available to present this work himself.
-It was quite common at the time, when travels were slow, for one scientist to present the work of another.
-Whatever the case, this rather obscure one-page contribution by a prolific and highly respected academician did stand the test of time.
-It is by far the most if not the only paper by de Mairan which is still quoted in the current scientific literature (bar purely historical reviews).
-When describing his work with eclosion rhythms in his Drosophila models or the rhythmic running activity of mice, founder of modern chronobiology, Colin Pittendrigh, recognised the work of Jean-Jacques d'Ortous de Mairan.
+It was quite common at the time, when travel was slow, for one scientist to present the work of another.

+When describing his work with eclosion rhythms in his Drosophila models or the rhythmic running activity of mice, the founder of modern chronobiology, Colin Pittendrigh, recognised the work of Jean-Jacques d'Ortous de Mairan.